feups/devbox/README.md

 ### system

 You can add some specific configuration by editing `/etc/nixos/local-configuration.nix`.
-This file is never overridden by a call for provisioning.
 For instance if you want to install the `geany` package, just uncomment the adhoc line.

 After changing the `local-configuration.nix` file, rebuild `nixos` by using this command line:

 ```
 → sudo nixos-rebuild switch
 ```

+`local-configuration.nix` is never overridden by a call for provisioning.
+To avoid losing your changes after a `vagrant destroy`, you might want to copy the file to '/vagrant'.
+In fact if `local-configuration.nix` exists on the host (where the `Vagrantfile` sits), it will be used the first time a box is provisioned.

 ### user